arggrande/yolo-flutter/README.md

 ## Workshop Steps!

 1. Hello world! - A basic flutter app with some things that need fixing.
+Run `git checkout da38d09` to go to/back to this commit.
-Run `git checkout da38d090a59c6218dbc80fc790202c3bee41088a` to go to/back to this commit.
+2. Fix some tests - Lets delve into testing with flutter and make sure our tests are working correctly.
+Run `git checkout 11e95bd` to go to/back to this commit.

+---

 <sup>^ :: whispers :: I did say it was a YOLO workshop.